 At that point, simply place the entire rockwool cube into the hole and fill in around it with soil.
 Finally, water the entire soil container as done in any other transplant situation.
 To help avoid transplant shock, raise the lights slightly higher for an indoor garden and put the plants in a shaded area for an outdoor operation until they seem settled.

-Mist Propagation Systems
+Mist Propagation Systems for Transitioning to Soil

 Mist propagation systems (cloners) are a favorite choice among growers for the propagation of clones or cuttings into individual plants.
 With these systems, growers place cuttings into foam pucks that feature slits from the middle to the end of the puck.